Aksh830/Aksh830/README.md

 ## Hi there 👋
+My name is Aksh Shah.

+I am a Data Analyst student
+I'm looking for help with github ;)
+Ask me about an immigrants life in UK.

 <!--
 **Aksh830/Aksh830** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.